2022 FIFA World Cup knockout stage: France vs Poland

 The teams had met sixteen times prior to this match, with France winning eight and Poland winning three of these encounters, along with five draws.
-Poland's three victories included the 1982 World Cup third-place play-off, which they won 3–2.
+Poland's three victories included the 1982 World Cup match for third place, which they won 3–2.
 The sides most recently met in a friendly in June 2011, won by France 1–0.

 After Olivier Giroud missed a chance for France in front of goal off a cross from Ousmane Dembélé, Poland nearly opened the scoring later in the first half when Piotr Zieliński saw two close-range shots blocked in quick succession.
 In the 44th minute, Giroud received a pass from Kylian Mbappé before firing low to the right corner of the net to put France into the lead, in the process also breaking the all-time French scoring record with his 52nd goal for the nation.
 Mbappé made it 2–0 in the 74th minute, when he received the ball on the left just inside the penalty area before firing powerfully into the top left corner of the net.
 Mbappé got his second of the game in the first minute of added time with a right-footed curling finish past goalkeeper Wojciech Szczęsny.
 In the final minute of the match, Robert Lewandowski pulled a goal back for Poland to make it 3–1 with a penalty low to the left corner, awarded after a handball by Dayot Upamecano; goalkeeper Hugo Lloris saved Lewandowski's initial attempt, but it was retaken after Lloris was deemed to have left his goal line too early.